- Concrete Walkways and Sidewalks

-Concrete Steps — Stair Design & Standard HeightDecorative concrete stairways offer endless design possibilities for creating a grand entrance
+Concrete Steps — Stair Design & Standard HeightDecorative concrete stairs offer endless design possibilities for creating a grand front entrance

 Concrete steps can be poured right along with your walkways or entryway, so they can be colored and textured to match.
 Precast concrete steps and precast concrete stairs are also an option.
 If you know just where they are needed, you can have the steps built off-site and installed later on your project.

 CONCRETE STAIR DESIGN

 Once you work with a contractor to come up with a functional design for your front steps, you can begin narrowing down your decorative options.
 Here are some ideas for creating concrete stairways that are a step above the ordinary.
 For more inspiration, browse through our photo gallery or ask contractors to show you portfolios of their past projects.

 The same methods used for coloring exterior concrete flatwork are equally suitable for stairways.
 The most popular include adding integral color, staining, and applying dry-shake color hardener.
 Some contractors combine these techniques to produce unique color variations and marbling effects.
 Color hardener and integral color are the methods most commonly used with stamped concrete, with each offering advantages and disadvantages.

 Concrete porch steps are often easier to color integrally because of their vertical step faces.
 But if you want the richness of color and added durability provided by a dry shake, it is possible to apply the hardener to stair risers if it's mixed into a paste first, says Chris Sullivan, Vice President of Sales and Marketing for ChemSystems Inc. He advises contractors to mix the color hardener with water and a concrete bonding agent to achieve a consistency similar to cake icing and then apply the paste with a small trowel or float before stamping.

 Pick a stamped concrete pattern